NCF Policy Agenda

 What must the Government do?
 Establish a framework for a fair price for care which ensures good quality, sustainable care wherever you live and removes the catastrophic costs providers, individuals and families are being expected to pay to subsidise the current system.
 It must provide fairness and confidence for people who need care now and in the future and ensure that good quality, sustainable care is maintained and planned as well as ensuring that staff are paid in line with the skills and expertise they bring.

 COVID-19 experience and wider learning: Our membership has been struggling with the extremely low fee rates being offered by commissioners long before the pandemic, but COVID-19 has exacerbated this.
-In February 2021, our members reported that local authorities did not seem be able to offer increases in fee rates for 2021/22 that would go anyway near to compensate the real costs providers were facing.
+In February 2021, our members reported that local authorities did not seem to be able to offer increases in fee rates for 2021/22 that would go anyway near to compensate the real costs providers were facing.
 Of the 39% that had been offered an increase in fee rate, just under half of them had had an offer of an increase of less than 2.2% – many were well below the increase in the national living wage in April 2021.
 This has not left room for other increases in costs for this financial year.
 13

 Numerous reports have highlighted the fundamental unfairness of the current situation faced by many older people who need care and support who face potentially catastrophic costs to meet their needs if they are not eligible for support from the Local Authority (LA) or NHS.
-It also clear that LAs are facing very real challenges in terms of the rapidly rising costs of care and support for working age people and for children and young people, putting further pressure on funding available and eligibility criteria.
+It is also clear that LAs are facing very real challenges in terms of the rapidly rising costs of care and support for working-age people and for children and young people, putting further pressure on funding available and eligibility criteria.

 These financial pressures can result in a wide range of commissioning approaches by local authorities which result in unsustainably low levels of funding for care.
 The NAO report found that: